gmdjunaid/robust-news-classification/notes.md

 - **Large CSV sizes** are making git operations (pushing and pulling) slow and a bit cumbersome.
 - The **extra test CSV file** is extremely large, which makes it impractical to use in full for quick experiments.
+- **Topic-holdout single-class issue**: Holding out certain topics (e.g., politicsNews) produced test sets with only one class, making Macro-F1/ROC/PR invalid and triggering the two-class guard.
+We decided to skip topic holdout for the final flow and instead use fake-only FN checks plus mixed labeled external sets for full metrics.
+- **Label conventions differ across datasets**: ISOT uses 1=fake/0=real; WELFake sources use 0=fake/1=real, so labels must be flipped before evaluation to avoid inverted metrics.
+- **Embedding dependencies**: Embedding section requires `sentence-transformers` and model weights; needs guarding to avoid breaking the run in constrained environments.

 ### Current plan